 Theresa: It's not going to be very good, especially, again, your meat products.
-Meat products tend to, more often than out, carry potential food borne illness bacteria, and we just want to make sure that we're minimizing that exposure because we want our food to be good.
-We want to have an enjoyable experience from foods that we make.
-So always being cautious in the freezer as well.
+Meat products tend to, more often than out, carry potential foodborne illness bacteria, and we just want to make sure that we're minimizing that exposure because we want our food to be good.
+We want to have an enjoyable experience with the foods that we make.
+So always be cautious in the freezer as well.

 Interviewer: Right, okay.
-So for leftovers that you bring home from the restaurant, there's that four day window and if you plan, if you know you're not going to eat that within the four days, then maybe it might be a good idea to freeze it.
+So for leftovers that you bring home from the restaurant, there's that four-day window and if you know you're not going to eat that within the four days, then maybe it might be a good idea to freeze it.

 Theresa: Sure, that could work as well certainly.

-Theresa: Enjoy your leftovers.
-It's a great way for portion sizing and eating within moderation, but sharing foods works certainly as well with friends at the restaurant.
-And just make sure that we're eating them within a timely manner within those four days, and that when we do reheat our foods to make sure that that internal temperature is 165.
+Enjoy your leftovers.
+It's a great way for portion sizing and eating within moderation, but sharing foods works, certainly, as well with friends at the restaurant.
+And just make sure that we're eating them within a timely manner within those four days, and that when we do reheat our foods make sure that that internal temperature is 165.

 originally published: October 8, 2014

 - Is It Just a Phase or Something More?
 Understanding Your Child's Mental Health

 - Helping EMTs Save Kids with Breathing Emergencies